-The Main Door is an important key feature, as it is essentially the Qi mouth of the property.
+Your main door design is an important key feature, as it is essentially the Qi mouth of the property.
 When evaluating this feature, do not just look into the property, but also the external environment as well.

-Looking out from the main door
+1. Looking out from the main door in Feng Shui

-Avoid facing T-Junction or an alley
+2. Avoid having your main door face a T-Junction or an alley

-As we have mentioned, good Qi enters the home through your Main Door, so by keeping it free from obstructions both inside and outside, it will allow positive energies to flow smoothly into your space!
+As we have mentioned, good Qi enters the home through your main door, so by keeping it free from obstructions both inside and outside, it will allow positive energies to flow smoothly into your space!

 Once the good Qi enters the house, it will circulate in the initial area first before flowing into the other rooms.
-Declutter the pathway from your Main Door and keep it brightly lit!
+Declutter the pathway from your entryway and keep it brightly lit!
 This won’t just up your Feng Shui game, it’ll also help keep your home fresh and bright instead of dark and gloomy!

 For more information on Feng Shui and Chinese Metaphysics, add me on Telegram today @ www.joeyyap.com/telegram!